Should Your Office Become Paperless?

 6. Making documents more secure

-Data privacy and security are two of the biggest challenges facing companies in 2020.
+Data privacy and security are two of the biggest challenges facing companies.
 In particular, the protection of personal information is a top priority.

 With that in mind, the question becomes whether paper documents or electronic files are more secure?